 The Education Stability Fund (ESF) was created through a constitutional amendment approved by voters in 2002.
 The ESF receives 18 percent of net lottery proceeds deposited on a quarterly basis.
 The ESF has similar requirements as the Rainy Day Fund.
 Like the Rainy Day Fund, the ESF had been drawn down during the last economic downturn to balance budgets in the 2009–2011 and 2011–2013 biennia.
 Based on the June 2016 revenue forecast, the fund is projected to have a balance of $381.6 million at the end of the 2015–2017 biennium.

 State Spending Limit

 The state spending limit was first enacted by the 1979 Legislative Assembly.
 It limited the growth of General Fund appropriations to the growth of personal income in Oregon.
 The 2001 Legislative Assembly replaced this spending limit with one tying appropriations for a biennium to personal income for that biennium.
 The appropriations subject to this limit may not exceed 8 percent of projected personal income for the same biennium.
-The 2003–05 Legislatively Adopted Budget authorized an expenditure limit of 7.6 percent of projected personal income for the biennium based on the May 2003 revenue forecast.
-The limit may be exceeded if the governor declares an emergency and three-fifths of the members of both houses vote to exceed it.
+The 2003–2005 Legislatively Adopted Budget authorized an expenditure limit of 7.6 percent of projected personal income for the biennium based on the May 2003 revenue forecast.
+The limit may be exceeded if the governor declares an emergency and three-fifths of the members of both chambers vote to exceed it.